• Skip to primary navigation

 So this gives us a general understanding of what researchers mean when they use the term “temperament.”
 But where does temperament come from?
 Is it genetic or something learned as we experience life?

 Of course, in science, there are rarely easy black-and-white answers to questions like this.
-Scientists are really just beginning to explore the possible biological components of temperament by using new brain imaging technology.
+Scientists are just beginning to explore the possible biological components of temperament by using new brain imaging technology.
 Although most researchers agree that there is at least some genetic or biological basis for temperament, the role of the environment and life experience is also important.
 In reality, the expression of temperament is most likely a combination of both biological and environmental features, or what researchers call “gene-environment” interactions.
 See a little more about the importance of temperament in children’s development with this video:

 Learn more about your child’s temperament.
 Check out my NEW temperament toolkit for parents and educators: